jbcodeforce/flink-studies/docs/coding/flink-sql.md

       'fields.ts.expression' =  '#{date.past ''5'',''1'',''SECONDS''}'
     );
     ```
-    This will only work in customized flink client with the jar from flink faker.
+    This will only work in customized Flink client with the jar from Flink faker.

-???- info "Generate data with dataGen for Flink OSS"
+???- info "Generate data with DataGen for Flink OSS"
     [Use DataGen to do in-memory data generation](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/connectors/table/datagen/)

 ???- question "How to generate test data to Confluent Cloud Flink?"